 Originally, a bamboo Machan (similar to Jim’s Corbett’s treetop hunting platforms!) was built as an observation point.
 This proved to be an ideal site, when we began looking to build a more permanent home (the current Heritage Machan).
 The unimpeded views, elegant interiors, and unique architecture, drew considerable interest from the folks that visited this vacation home.

 To ensure the continued sustainability of the forest and provide livelihoods to the locals, The Machan opened up its panoramic views to visitors in 2009.
 A year later, three additional Machans (Canopy Machans) were built due to popular demand.
-In 2013, we launched three Forest Machans and our ground-based Cabin in the Woods!
+In 2013, we launched three suite-styled Forest Machans (our tallest yet!).
+Most recently, we have just launched our Nested Machans and Cabins in May 2014, offering eco-chic luxury at different price points!